Stocks pinned near record highs as markets digest U.S. jobs data, global tax deal

 Villamin cautioned however that drivers of a new round of margin expansion are not appearing on the horizon, suggesting that stock-picking “should grow increasingly valuable looking ahead”.

-MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) slipped 0.05% and risked a fourth session of losses.
-Japan's Nikkei (.N225) edged up 0.3% and touched its highest in almost a month.
+MSCI’s broadest index of Asia-Pacific shares outside Japan slipped 0.05% and risked a fourth session of losses.
+Japan’s Nikkei edged up 0.3% and touched its highest in almost a month.

-Taiwan stocks (.TWII) lost 0.4% as a spike in COVID-19 cases hit three tech companies in northern Taiwan, including chip packager King Yuan Electronics (2449.TW). read more
+Taiwan stocks lost 0.4% as a spike in COVID-19 cases hit three tech companies in northern Taiwan, including chip packager King Yuan Electronics.

 Attention will now turn to the U.S. consumer price report on Thursday where the risk is of another high number, though the Fed still argues the spike is transitory.